|

 of the Rooikat (African Lynx) tank destroyer began in South

-Defense Force.
+African Republic in 1976.
 Production of this armored vehicle began in 1989.
 Around 240 of these

 tank destroyers were built.
+These replaced the ageing Eland armored

 The main

 operating far away from supply bases.
-It's armament should be
+Its armament should be

 capable of defeating tanks of all types, that were in service with